TimCTaylor/TimCTaylor/README.md

-# Hello, I'm Tim C. Taylor 👋
+# Hello, I'm Tim Taylor 👋

 Welcome to my profile on GitHub.
 I have decades of experience throughout the SDLC as a coder, architect, agile advocate, project manager, quality assurance manager, and I am currently focussed on software testing.